-This lever is typically on the left side of the steering column.
-When changing the direction of travel, make sure that your lift truck has come to a complete stop before moving the lever to the other position.
+This lever is usually on the left side of the steering column.
+When changing direction, make sure that your truck has come to a complete stop before changing the lever's position.
+This lever also allows the operator to select the transmission gear if operating in manual (ML) mode.